DiamondLightSource/pymalcolm/docs/architecture.rst

 ^^^^^^^^

 This method will resume a paused scan.
-It is allowed from the Paused state and will block until the device is Running or in Fault state.
-Normally it will return in Running state.
-If something goes wrong it will return in Fault state.
+It is allowed from the Paused state and will transition the device to PreRun state and return immediately.
-If the user disables then it will return in a Disabled state.
 The state diagram subset below shows the valid set of transitions:

 .. uml::
     !include docs/stateMachineDefs.iuml

-    state NormalStates {
+    state Paused
-        Paused -right-> Resuming : Resume
+    Paused -up-> PreRun : Resume
     Paused : Start state

-        Resuming -up-> Running
-        Running : End state
+    PreRun : End state
-    }

-    !include docs/stateMachineNotNormal.iuml

 abort()